Rachel Abbott

-Rachel Abbott (the pen name of Sheila Rodgers; born 1952) is a British author of psychological thrillers.
+Rachel Abbott (the pen name of Sheila Rodgers; born 1952) is an English author of psychological thrillers.
 A self-publisher, her first seven novels (and one novella) have combined to sell over three million copies, and have all been bestsellers on Amazon's Kindle store.
 In 2015, she was named the 14th bestselling author over the last five years on Amazon's Kindle in the UK.

 Early life

 Abbott grew up near Manchester, England.
-She worked as a systems analyst, and then founded an interactive media company, developing software and websites for the education market.
+She worked as a systems analyst and then founded an interactive media company, developing software and websites for the education market.
 She sold the company for around £5 million in 2000.
 Following the sale, she moved from Lancashire, England, to Italy, where she restored a 15th-century Italian monastery that for a time she and her husband operated as a venue for weddings and holidays.